Stefan0712/acta-api/README.md

-# Docket API
+# Acta API

 A comprehensive, production-ready backend API for collaborative task and note management.
 Built with modern technologies and best practices for scalability, security, and developer experience.

 ## Overview

-**Docket API** is a robust Node.js backend service that powers the Docket application—a collaborative platform designed for managing shopping lists, notes, polls, and group activities.
+**Acta API** is a robust Node.js backend service that powers the Acta application—a collaborative platform designed for managing shopping lists, notes, polls, and group activities.
 The API emphasizes offline-first synchronization, real-time collaboration, and secure multi-user group management.

 ### Key Features